Sulbae/OlahGizi-Project/Nutrition Prediction Model/Readme.md

 ## __Conclusion__
 1. The model is a regression model because it aims to predict a continuous outcome (Nutrition Density Values) based on various input features (nutrient values).
 The prediction is estimating nutrient density values, which inherently involves predicting numerical quantities.

 2. All data have skewed distribution and outliers, whereas the neural network model is more suitable for normally distributed data.
 Hence, the data needs to be transformed to logarithmic values and then normalized.
-The logarithmic transformation helps stabilize variance and reduce the effect of outliers by compressing the range of the data.
-Data normalization helps in adjusting the feature scales, which is crucial for neural networks as they are sensitive to the scale of input features.
-It will change the data to be normally distributed or close to it.
 By pre-processing the data this way, we can enhance the model's ability to learn meaningful patterns, leading to better performance and generalization on unseen data.

 3. Based on the model evaluation, the architecture design of Model 1 is better than Model 2.
 This is drawn from comparing metrics such as Mean Squared Error (MSE), Mean Absolute Error (MAE), and R-squared values between the two models.
-Model 1 has shown lower error rates in predicting nutrition density.
 The choice of architecture such as the number of layers and nodes, loss functions, and optimization techniques used in Model 1, likely contributed to its performance.
 In addition, there are recommendations to develop a model with superior performance as follows:

     * Further refinement of feature selection may enhance model performance.
 Identifying key features that significantly impact nutrition density could lead to improved predictive accuracy.
     * Explore different architectures and hyperparameter settings then identify the optimal configuration for the model.